Skip to main content

-The Vermont Golden Dome Book Award (formerly the Dorothy Canfield Fisher Book Award) was created to honor excellence in children's literature.
-Each year since 1957, Vermont students in grades four through eight have selected their favorite book from a list of nominees.
-It is recommended that students read at least five of the year's nominated titles before voting.
-Voting takes place in the spring, generally beginning in April.
+The Vermont Golden Dome Book Award was created to honor excellence in children's literature.
+Since 1957, Vermont students in grades 4 - 8 have selected their favorite book from a list of nominees.
+It is recommended that students read at least five of the year's nominated titles before voting in the spring each year.

 2023-2024 Award Year Information and Materials